TissueImageAnalytics/tiatoolbox/docs/algorithms/theory_idars.rst

     |       to :math:`nts` add :math:`r` further tiles randomly chosen
             from :math:`\mathcal{S}_i`

+The above pseudocode gives a crude but correct summary of the Python computer program discussed and explained in the paper by **Bilal et al**, referred to above.
+The pseudocode is also a correct summary of the slightly different IDaRS program in this repository.
+It is somewhat more careful than the pseudocode presented in the Supplement to the original paper.

-The IDaRS algorithm is effective because it is very likely that the :math:`k` special tiles will contribute to moving the weights in the right direction.
+The IDaRS algorithm is effective because it is very likely that the :math:`k` chosen tiles will contribute most to moving the weights in the desired direction.